-Problem Statement 1: 12% of students scored in the Low to Low Average range on the MAP math assessment.
-Root Cause: Teachers have limited understanding of small group instruction and how to appropriately respond to data in order to quickly intervene.
+Problem Statement 1: 23% of students scored in the Low to Low Average range on the MAP math assessment.
+Root Cause: Teachers have limited understanding of small group

-Problem Statement 2: 58% of students scored in the Needs Support range on the CIRCLE phonological awareness assessment.
+Problem Statement 2: 87% of students scored in the Needs Support range on the CIRCLE phonological awareness assessment.
 Root Cause: Teachers have little understanding and experience in phonics instruction to appropriately meet students' needs in reading.